Exotic $\rm C^*$-completions of \'etale groupoids: Constructing groupoid -algebras

 \begin{definition} Let $D \trianglelefteq B(\G)$ be an algebraic ideal.
 A unitary representation $\pi$ of $\G$ is a \emph{$D$-representation} if there exists a fundamental sequence $\{f_n\}_n$ of the Borel Hilbert bundle $\G^{(0)} \ast H_\pi$, such that for all $n, m \in \N$, we have that the Borel function is an element of $D$. \end{definition}

-\begin{remark} Suppose that $\G$ is a group and $D \trianglelefteq \ell^{\infty} (\G)$.
-Then a Borel Hilbert bundle over the identity element consists of a single separable Hilbert space $H$, and a fundamental sequence is just a sequence of vectors spanning $H$.
-Suppose that $\pi$ is a unitary representation which is a $D$-representation in the sense of \cref{def: D-representations} for some spanning sequence.
-Then given any vectors in the dense subspace given by the linear span of this sequence, the corresponding matrix coefficient is clearly also in $D$.
-Conversely, if $\pi$ is a $D$-representation in the sense of \cite[Definition 2.1]{BrownandGuentner:NewC*-completions}, then by definition there exists a dense linear subspace $H_0$ of $H_\pi$ such that the matrix coefficients corresponding to vectors in $H_0$ are functions in $D$.
-Taking any spanning sequence of $H_\pi$ in $H_0$, we see that $\pi$ is a $D$-representation in the sense of \cref{def: D-representations}.
-Therefore, \cref{def: D-representations} reduces to that of \cite[Definition 2.1]{BrownandGuentner:NewC*-completions} when $\G$ is a group. \end{remark}
+\begin{remark} Suppose that $\G$ is a group and that $D \trianglelefteq \ell^{\infty} (\G)$ is an ideal.
+Then a Borel Hilbert bundle over the identity element consists of a single separable Hilbert space $H$, and a fundamental sequence is just a sequence of vectors densely spanning $H$.
+Suppose that $\pi$ is a unitary representation which is a $D$-representation in the sense of \cref{def: D-representations PaperA} for some spanning sequence.
+Then given any pair of vectors in the dense subspace given by the linear span of this sequence, the corresponding matrix coefficients are clearly also in $D$.
+Conversely, if $\pi$ is a $D$-representation in the sense of \cite[Definition 2.1]{BrownandGuentner:NewC*-completions}, then by definition there exists a dense linear subspace $H_0$ of $H_\pi$ such that the matrix coefficients corresponding to vectors in $H_0$ are in $D$.
+Taking any spanning sequence of $H_\pi$ in $H_0$, we see that $\pi$ is a $D$-representation in the sense of \cref{def: D-representations PaperA}.
+Therefore, \cref{def: D-representations PaperA} reduces to that of \cite[Definition 2.1]{BrownandGuentner:NewC*-completions} when $\G$ is a group. \end{remark}